silently/wsmock/README.md

 ## Prerequesite

+*(sum-up: replace `websocket.Conn` with an interface to be able to use a mocked conn in tests)*

-Going on with our `runWs` WebSocket handler, the main gotcha is: being able to give it a mocked `conn` argument, meaning one that is not of Gorilla `websocket.Conn` type.
+Going on with our `runWs` WebSocket handler, the main gotcha is to be able to call it:

-If `runWs` has this signature:
+- with Gorilla's `*websocket.Conn` in the main app code
+- with `*wsmock.GorillaConn` in tests

+For instance, if `runWs` current signature is:

 ```golang
 func runWs(conn *websocket.Conn) {}